 Outputs are the outcomes that an employee gains as a result of assisting a company in achieving a goal.
 In addition to criteria like compensation, job security, flexible working hours and employee perks, outcomes include intangibles like appreciation, sense of achievement and recognition.

 Adam’s Equity Theory

-Equity theory of motivation, established by behavioural psychologist John Stacey Adams in the early 1960s, is focused with defining and assessing employee relational satisfaction.
+The Equity theory of motivation, established by behavioural psychologist John Stacey Adams in the early 1960s, is focused with defining and assessing employee relational satisfaction.
 Employees should aim to strike a balance between what they provide to an organisation and what they receive, according to Adams, and base their satisfaction with their own balance on colleagues' opinions of the same balance.

 Employee perception and equity theory of motivation

 Equity equals the outputs of a person divided by the same person’s inputs.
-Employees who perceive inequity will change their inputs to restore balance.
+Employees who perceive the inequity theory will change their inputs to restore balance.
 According to Adam's Equity Theory of motivation, employees don't merely grasp equality in isolation, instead, they look around and compare themselves to others.

 An employee will become demotivated if their outputs are lower than their inputs in comparison to others.
 Similarly, if an employee’s outputs are higher than those doing the same work, they may find the need to fix their distorting inputs or work upon altering inputs.
-Essentially, employees who perceive inequity will strive to restore the balance.
+Essentially, employees who perceive the inequity theory will strive to restore the balance.

 What are the four propositions of Equity theory?

 A referent group is a group of people that an employee utilises to make comparisons.
 People compare themselves to four referent groups in Adam's Equity Theory of Motivation: